DanielHaring/TYPO3-Crystalis/Documentation/ConfigurationPresets/ContentRendering/Index.rst

 Switch to *"Includes"* tab **(3)** and add item *"Frontend Rendering (crystalis)"* to *"Selected Items"* within *"Include Static (from extensions)"* **(4)** section.
 After saving your changes, the render setup will take up employment.

 As soon as this had happened, Crystalis needs to know about the head domain of the respective page.
-See :ref:`preset-rendering-domains`.
+Please see :ref:`preset-rendering-domains`.